thuong-project/movie_universe/readme.md

-An Movie App multi-platform made with react native and expo
+A cross-platform Movie App  made with react native and expo